-- Multiple individuals in connection with DOJ and SEC investigations of alleged FCPA violations related to oil refineries abroad.
+- Multiple individuals in DOJ and SEC investigations of alleged FCPA violations related to oil refineries abroad.

 - The Board of Directors of Capital One Financial in obtaining dismissal with prejudice of a shareholder derivative action alleging that the board members breached their duty of loyalty by consciously disregarding their responsibility to oversee the company’s compliance with various anti-money laundering laws.

-- An individual in connection with a DOJ investigation alleging FCPA violations relating to activities in Somalia.
+- An individual in a DOJ investigation alleging FCPA violations relating to activities in Somalia.